5 Signs of Nursing Home Neglect

 Nursing homes have a responsibility to ensure their living spaces and common areas are safe and clean for their residents.
 If they fail to do this, the residents can catch serious illnesses.
 It can also be detrimental to their state of mind to live in an unkempt living facility.
 When you visit your parent in the nursing home, be sure to check out the living conditions.
 Does he or she have a bed with fresh sheets?
 Are the bathroom and kitchen clean?
 If the nursing home appears to be unsanitary, disorganized, or dirty in some way, you may want to speak to a knowledgeable nursing home lawyer from Brown | Gould | Kiely.

 At Brown | Gould | Kiely, we know how devastating it can be to find out your loved one is the victim of nursing home neglect.
 We have helped many people in your situation obtain compensation from those responsible so that their loved ones could get the care they need.
 Our lawyers can help you file an injury claim or a lawsuit against the nursing home for your loved one’s mistreatment.

-If you want to set up a free consultation to discuss your case, we encourage you to call us at 410-625-9330 to talk to an experienced nursing home lawyer Montgomery County offers.
+If you want to set up a free consultation to discuss your case, we encourage you to call us at 410-625-9330 to talk to an experienced nursing home lawyer Maryland offers.